 Chooch offers a powerful, mature AI platform that automates the process of AI training without the need to hire expensive in-house developers.

-The dashboard offers annotation and labelling, including video annotation that can generate hundreds of annotated images simultaneously.
+The dashboard offers annotation and labelling, video annotation and synthetic data AI tools that can generate hundreds of annotated images simultaneously.
 These tools unblock bottlenecks in AI training.

 Training is complete when high enough accuracies are achieved for your particular use case.
 Even then, improvements can be made through the dashboard for greater accuracy, and revised AI models are deployed to the cloud or the edge automatically.

 AI models in Chooch AI one contain one or more classes.

 For example, you might create an AI Model for recognizing brand logos, and then create a separate class for each logo (e.g. Nike, McDonald’s, etc.).

 The first step in training an AI model is to upload your images or videos to the Chooch dashboard, which is technically called data collection.